fire/fire-proposals/README.md

-# v-sekai-proposals
+# fire-proposals

-Public proposal and issue tracker repository for V-Sekai
+Public proposal and issue tracker repository for fire

 👇 Click on the badge to view.